-A student who attempts and withdraws from a course, or fails a course, must re-take the course to achieve a passing grade.
+A student who attempts and withdraws from a course, repeats a course to improve CGPA, or fails a course, must re-take the course to achieve a passing grade.
 Payment arrangements must be made through the financial aid office prior to repeating the course.
 Please see the tuition and fee schedule for more details.